 2. Post your job to multiple sites.

 You'll want to start by posting to general sites, like Indeed.
-This is a great place to start, because it is free and gets large amounts of general traffic From there, branch out to other big sites like Glassdoor, and make sure your healthcare facility's site is picked up by Google for Jobs.
+This is a great place to start, because it is free and gets large amounts of general traffic.
+From there, branch out to other big sites like LinkedIn, and make sure your healthcare facility's site is picked up by Google for Jobs.

 Google for Jobs allows your registered nurse posting to be seen in search results.
 This can greatly increase the number of people who see your RN job.
 You can get it picked up by Google by having someone properly format it on your healthcare facility's website, or by using a service that creates a properly formatted jobs page for you automatically.